Visiting the Statue of Liberty is one of the most rewarding experiences of a New York holiday.

 All boats are wheelchair accessible.
 However, they don’t offer wheelchairs.

-Statue Cruises personnel can help visitors on wheelchairs get off at the Islands and return the boat after their tour.
+Statue Cruises personnel can help visitors on wheelchairs get off at the Islands and return to the boat after their tour.

 There are no handicapped-accessible restrooms on the boats.